JopjeKnopje/biglez/README.md

 - [ ] pi-hole?
 - [ ] Add healthcheck.io and markdown badge
 - [ ] Fix security warnings when deploying pods
+- [ ] Job which initializes the restic repo on the hetzner remote
 - [x] Setup ESO
 - [x] Setup ESO With reloader, to automagicaclly update secrets when they've changed in bitwarden.
 - [ ] Add some kind of variable system, so I can (for example) set the namespace in the generated helm render from external-secrets.
 Instead of having to run `helm template ..... -n <namespace>` when this namespace is already set in the `kustomization.yaml`
 - [x] ~Go through git history and purge any published secrets~ rotate all secrets instead.

+---

 ## Notes 'n Thoughts